 Let’s take a look at an example.

 This is Toby.
 He wants to lose weight and get in shape, and is all geared up for it.

-Toby has calculated his energy requirements and found that he needs 3,000 calories per day to be weight stable.
-He has also decided that he will go with a moderate caloric deficit, ending up at 2,500 calories per day during his diet.
+The first thing Toby did was calculate his energy requirements.
+He found that he needs 3,000 calories per day to be weight stable.
+He has also decided to go with a moderate caloric deficit, ending up at 2,500 calories per day during his diet.

 Being a moderate person, Toby settles on a moderate fat intake, 25% of his caloric intake.
-Twenty-five percent of 2,500 is 625, meaning Toby is going to eat 625 calories per day in the form of fat.
-Each gram of fat provides roughly 9 calories, meaning that those 625 kcal will be coming from 69.4 grams of fat daily.
+Twenty-five percent of 2,500 is 625, meaning Toby will eat 625 calories per day in the form of fat.
+Each gram of fat provides roughly nine calories, meaning those 625 kcals will be coming from 69.4 grams of fat daily.
 Let’s round it off to 70 grams.

 Now Toby is at 1,425 calories, after planning his protein and fat intake.
 That leaves 1,075 calories for, you guessed it, carbohydrates.

 “Cutting carbs” has become almost synonymous with losing weight for many.
 It is a very common notion that if you eat fewer carbs, you lose weight, and if you eat a lot of them, you gain weight.
 While there is some truth to that notion, it’s not because carbohydrates automatically make you gain weight.
 They don’t.

 The real reason it’s easy for many to gain weight on a carbohydrate-rich diet is that they taste good and are easy to eat.
 Or at least carbohydrate-rich foods do and are.
 It’s easy to eat a lot of calories from pasta, pancakes, ice cream, bread, and so on.
 Not to mention drinking the carbs in the form of soda or juice.